SheetaI/archinstall-vm/README.md

     `bash /sheetal.sh`

- - **It will tell you to reboot when its finished installing everything .**
+ - **Note:** It will tell you to reboot when its finished installing everything .

  - **Done!**